Floreana is a small isolated island in the Galapagos. It has a very interesting history and is one of the most memorable places we’ve ever visited.

 The Galapagos islands are famous for their unique animals.
 We explored three islands and had unforgettable animal encounters on each of them, but none as breathtaking as on Floreana!
 Perhaps that was due to the isolated nature of the island.

 6 Reasons to Visit Floreana Island Galapagos

 You’ve seen those videos of someone swimming with a sea lion, right?
 Have you ever wished you could experience something like that?
 I did, but I thought it looked too good to be true, at least for me.
 I was wrong!

 On Floreana, we swam with a very playful sea lion.
 He had us all captivated!
 He was swimming circles around us – literally.
 He kept coming back for more, spinning, twirling, dipping and diving all around us.
-Bryan had a GoPro camera attached to an extender pole which made the little guy very curious.
-He seemed to be performing for the camera.
-Here are some GoPro accessories to consider before traveling.

 If you ever visit the Galapagos, don’t go without a GoPro or some other high quality underwater camera.
 Memories alone don’t do that experience justice!

 More reading: Travelers Guide to Galapagos Islands Animals